-We’ll take an in-depth look at some of the most quiet window AC units on the market and point out the top features each one has to keep you cool and comfortable.
+In this guide, we’ll take an in-depth look at some of the quietest window AC units on the market, as well as explain the top features each one has to keep you cool and comfortable.

-By the end, you’ll have everything you need to make a well-informed decision on buying the best silent window air conditioner for your home or apartment.
+Ultimately, we put together everything you need to know to make a well-informed decision on buying the best silent window air conditioner for your home or apartment.

 What is Considered a Quiet Window Air Conditioner?

 Decibels are a unit of measurement regarding how much noise something makes.
 The lower the decibel level, the quieter something will be.
 Looking at window air conditioners when it comes to their noise level, you’ll need to take care to notice the decibel level that they offer.